jpwhite4/xdmod-supremm/8.0/supremm-configuration.md

 where `%resource%` should be replaced with the `resource` parameter from the `resources.json` main configuration file.

-The `datasetmap` option allows the ingestion of SUPReMM data from different data sources.
+The `datasetmap` option allows the ingestion of Job Performance data from different data sources.
 Currently PCP is the only supported data source.

 The `hardware` property is used by the dataset mapping code to process PCP